 “We’re going to town on ultra-violet for this one,” Jon adds.
 “Glowing and bold colours.
 We will also have showers available.
 The guys like to be covered in the stuff, having it cling to them.
 Throw in great music and a top social environment, along with cruise areas and play zones, and you’ve got an unforgettable night!”

 And as for the future?
 Jon and Lee are buzzing with ideas.
-“I can’t say too much about them just yet,” he teases, “but one thing is for certain: individual sports fetishes are going to be known in a big way.”
+“I can’t say too much about them just yet,” he teases, “but one thing is for certain: sports gear fetish is going to be known in a big way.”